 Upcoming Work Parties

-Come help clean up the Baker Preserve.
+Saturday November 2: 10am - 12:30 pm at the Baker Preserve.
+Come help with cutting brush along driveways and raking leaves from the parking areas.
 Bring water, gloves, and your favorite tools.
 Please park along the street to keep the parking lot clear.

 Trail Walker Program